 To beat the heat with some lakeside adventures, head straight for Medicine Lake, a popular recreation, camping and hiking area between McCloud and Tulelake where leashed dogs are allowed anywhere in the campground or on the surrounding trails.
 You’ll also find some great lake trails surrounding the ever-popular Lake Siskiyou near Mt.
 Shasta, and Juanita Lake, a beautiful little lake outside Macdoel with a paved 1½ -mile ADA compliant trail.

 If it’s a picturesque easy-going walk you enjoy, stroll the trail surrounding the scenic lake in Yreka’s Greenhorn Park, or walk through Dunsmuir’s Botanical Gardens, with ten acres of hilly wooded area with access to the Sacramento River.
 You can also enjoy some local history on the recently opened Great Shasta Rail Trail, a 40+ mile red cinder trail linking McCloud to Burney that once carried McCloud Railway lumber trains.
 It even passes the iconic Lake Britton Bridge from the 1986 movie “Stand By Me.”

-And finally, if you find there’s an activity you just have to do that’s not dog-friendly or your pup just needs a spa day, head over to the Furpurrsons Pet Resort in Mount Shasta, an upscale facility with large exercise areas, pet boarding and doggie day care with a fully customizable menu of events like spa packages and nature walks.
+And finally, if you find there’s an activity you just have to do that’s not dog-friendly or your pup just needs a spa day, head over to Siskiyou Pet Care in Mount Shasta, an upscale facility with large exercise areas, pet boarding and doggie day care with a fully customizable menu of events like spa packages and nature walks.